If you have questions that are not in our FAQ’s, please call (844) 756-8600 and we will be happy to assist you. We are available 24/7.

 Flowers cannot remain on the Intensive Treatment Unit or the unit designated for adolescents.

-We recommend flowers that do not have pollen due potential allergies.
+We recommend flowers that do not have pollen due to potential allergies.

 It is best to consult with your loved one’s therapist before sending flowers to a patient at CBH.